stacksgov/sips/sips/sip-013/sip-013-semi-fungible-token-standard.md

 `(get-balance ((token-id uint) (who principal)) (response uint uint))`

 Returns the token type balance `token-id` of a specific principal `who` as an unsigned integer wrapped in an `ok` response.
-It has to respond with `u0` if the principal does not have a balance of the specified token.
+It has to respond with `u0` if the principal does not have a balance of the specified token or if no token with `token-id` exists.
 The function should never return an `err` response and is recommended to be defined as read-only.

 ### Overall balance